 Cannell & Spears LLC located at 545 Madison Avenue, 11th Floor, New York, New York 10022 (the "Sub-Adviser" or "Cannell & Spears"), serves as the Fund's investment sub-adviser.
 Cannell & Spears is a registered investment adviser formed through the 2023 combination of Cannell & Co and Spears Abacus, two firms with multi-decade legacies of providing independent advice to individuals and families.
-The firm managed \$6.26 billion of equity and fixed income assets on behalf of clients as of October 31, 2024.
+The firm managed \$6.623 billion of equity and fixed income assets on behalf of clients as of March 31, 2025.
 For its sub-advisory services, the Sub-Adviser is entitled to receive an annual fee of 0.04% of the Fund's average daily net assets.

 Prior to the Reorganization, Cannell & Spears served as investment adviser to the Predecessor Fund and had entered into an advisory agreement with the Forum Funds, on behalf of the Predecessor Fund.
-During the fiscal year ended December 31, 2023, the Predecessor Fund paid Cannell & Spears, who was serving as investment adviser to the Predecessor Fund, a management fee equal to 0.75% of the Fund's average daily net assets.